forrestbalman/sonata-for-keyboard-and-electronics/README.md

 needed in order to perform.
 You can learn more about accessibility grades here:

 The concept behind the piece is inspired by a few things:
--My curiosity surrounding the mechanical keyboard community and their fascination with sound, especially how timbres are classified: https://www.youtube.com/watch?v=AjJT1Un2pIg.
+- My curiosity surrounding the mechanical keyboard community and their fascination with sound, especially how timbres are classified: https://www.youtube.com/watch?v=AjJT1Un2pIg.
--Typing tests and learn-to-type education as a primer for the notation.
+- Typing tests and learn-to-type education as a primer for the notation.
--Looking at the keyboard as an "everyday instrument" that isn't contextualized musically in its regular use.
+- Looking at the keyboard as an "everyday instrument" that isn't contextualized musically in its regular use.

 Performing this piece requires no prior experience.
 Performance materials include: